 Inventories.
 Our inventories are valued at the lower of cost or market, determined on a first-in, first-out basis, and include the cost of raw materials, labor and overhead.
 The majority of our inventories are subject to expiration dating.
 We continually evaluate the carrying value of our inventories and when, in the opinion of management, factors indicate that impairment has occurred, either a reserve is established against the inventories' carrying value or the inventories are completely written off.
 We base these decisions on the level of inventories on hand in relation to our estimated forecast of product demand, production requirements over the next twelve months and the expiration dates of raw materials and finished goods.
-During 2008, 2007 and 2006, we wrote-off inventory which had a cost of \$1.6 million, \$922,000 and \$751,000, respectively, as a result of scrap and product demand, any significant unanticipated changes in demand could have a significant impact on the carrying value of our inventories and reported operating results.
+During 2008, 2007 and 2006, we wrote-off inventory which had a cost of \$1.6 million, \$922,000 and \$751,000, respectively, as a result of scrap and product expiration issues.
+Although we make every effort to ensure the accuracy of our forecasts of future product demand, any significant unanticipated changes in demand could have a significant impact on the carrying value of our inventories and reported operating results.